stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  Attribute mapping rule are simple objects, that can be defined like this:
+  Attribute mapping rules are simple objects, that can be defined like this:

   .. literalinclude:: code/nodejs/authentication/example_saml_rule.js
       :language: javascript